Bayard Rustin: Labor movement: Unions and social democracy

 Rustin increasingly worked to strengthen the labor movement, which he saw as the champion of empowerment for the African American community and for economic justice for all Americans.
-He contributed to the labor movement's two sides, economic and political, through the support of labor unions and social-democratic politics.

-He was the founder and became the Director of the A. Philip Randolph Institute, which coordinated the AFL-CIO's work on civil rights and economic justice.
+He contributed to the labor movement's two sides, economic and political, by supporting labor unions and social-democratic politics.
+He founded and became the director of the A. Philip Randolph Institute, which coordinated the AFL-CIO's work on civil rights and economic justice.
 He became a regular columnist for the AFL-CIO newspaper.
+During the 1960s, Rustin was a member of the League for Industrial Democracy.
+He maintained his membership for decades, and became vice president during the 1980s.

 On the political side of the labor movement, Rustin increased his visibility as a leader of the American movement for social democracy.
 In early 1972, he became a national co-chairman of the Socialist Party of America.
-In December 1972, when the Socialist Party changed its name to Social Democrats, USA (SDUSA) by a vote of 73–34, Rustin continued to serve as national co-chairman, along with Charles S. Zimmerman.
-In his opening speech to the December 1972 Convention, Co-Chairman Rustin called for SDUSA to organize against the "reactionary policies of the Nixon Administration"; Rustin also criticized the "irresponsibility and élitism of the 'New Politics' liberals".
+In December 1972, when the Socialist Party changed its name to Social Democrats, USA (SDUSA), Rustin continued to serve as national co-chair with Charles S. Zimmerman.
+In his opening speech to the December 1972 SDUSA Convention, Rustin called for the party to organize against the "reactionary policies of the Nixon Administration" and criticized the "irresponsibility and élitism of the 'New Politics' liberals".
 In later years, Rustin served as the national chairman of SDUSA.

-During the 1960s, Rustin was a member of the League for Industrial Democracy.
-He would remain a member for years, and became vice president during the 1980s.

 Foreign policy

-Like many liberals and some socialists, Rustin supported President Lyndon B. Johnson's containment policy against communism, though criticizing specific conduct of the policy.
+Like many liberals and some socialists, Rustin supported President Lyndon B. Johnson's containment policy against communism, though he criticized the way it was carried out.
 In particular, to maintain independent labor unions and political opposition in Vietnam, Rustin and others gave critical support to U.S. military intervention in the Vietnam War, while calling for a negotiated peace treaty and democratic elections.
-Rustin criticized the specific conduct of the war, however, arguing in a fundraising letter sent to War Resisters League supporters in 1964 that he was "angered and humiliated by the kind of war being waged, a war of torture, a war in which civilians are being machine-gunned from the air, and in which American napalm bombs are being dropped on the villages."
+But Rustin criticized the conduct of the war, arguing in a fundraising letter sent to War Resisters League supporters in 1964 that he was "angered and humiliated by the kind of war being waged, a war of torture, a war in which civilians are being machine-gunned from the air, and in which American napalm bombs are being dropped on the villages."